Monday, December 10, 2018

 Now that’s a lot of theology in a few short statements, but that’s where Advent begins - So back to where we are today on this Second Sunday of Advent.
 In today’s Gospel, we are reintroduced to our friend, the prophet, John the Baptizer, best known as the prophet who sees Jesus for who he is, the Son of God.

-The role of a prophet is largely to point out the ignored obvious, to speak truth the powers of this world, and to help us clear away the clutter in our lives in order to make our journey easier.
+The role of a prophet is largely to point out the ignored obvious, to speak truth to the powers of this world, and to help us clear away the clutter in our lives in order to make our journey easier.
 As our reading from Baruch this morning points out, prophets carry out God’s order “that every high mountain and the everlasting hills be made low and the valleys filled up, to make level ground, so that Israel (all of us) may walk safely in the glory of God.”[4]

 Every true prophet, from the likes of Moses and John the Baptizer to Martin Luther King Jr. have the ability to see the trajectory of this transitory life leading to and completed in the Omega Point of salvation.
 Every true prophet, in every generation, becomes a voice crying out in this wilderness called life a message of hope that prepares the way of the Lord or, as our Presiding Bishop, Michael Curry likes to call it, “The way of Love” so that all flesh, all of God’s children can see the salvation of God; can see our completion in Christ.